abilandz/Bash_Starterkit/Tutorial.md

 Hi there
 ```

-Once defined, how to use (or reference) the content stored in variable?
-In order to reference the content of variable, we use the special symbol **$** to achieve that, e.g.
+Once it was defined, we now explain how to use (or reference) the content stored in the variable?
+In order to reference the content of variable, we use the special symbol ```$```, e.g.

 ```bash
 Var=44